 Using XLF labels in TypoScript structures¶

-XLIFF (XLF) files are XML files containing labels that the system can fetch in a localized version if the relevant translations are installed.
+XLIFF (XLF) files are XML files containing labels that the system can retrieve in a localized version if the appropriate translations are installed.
 It is possible to retrieve values from XLF files using TypoScript:

 page.20 = TEXT page.20.data = LLL:EXT:indexed_search/Resources/Private/Language/locallang.xlf:form.submit

 Resources/Private/Language/locallang.xlf from the extension

 If the frontend is now accessed in the language "de", the German language